wereii/lemmy-thumbnail-cleaner/README.md

 When there is a lot (10k+) that can be cleaned up you should reduce the `CHECK_INTERVAL` (5-15s) and then increase `QUERY_LIMIT` (~500) to speed up the process.
 Keep in mind the program is intentionally single-threaded so increasing `QUERY_LIMIT` too much will keep the program continually hitting both pict-rs and postgres for longer.

 Once there is less (hundreds) you can increase the `CHECK_INTERVAL` to hours or days as there won't be that much new thumbnails old enough (but that depends on your traffic).
 I would personally expect this to run once or twice a day at that point, with query limit of around the 300.

+# Notes

+- Backblaze B2 - When the bucket lifecycle is configured to `Keep Only Last Version`, the old versions are not deleted immediately but hidden instead and deleted after 24h.
+  So don't be surprised if the bucket size doesn't change immediately.

 # Disclaimer